Wolverine971/9takes/src/blog/people/techies/Palmer-Luckey.md

 ---
-title: "Palmer Luckey: An Enneagram 7, The Daring Dreamer"
+title: 'Palmer Luckey: An Enneagram 7, The Daring Dreamer'
 description: 'Explore the psychology of tech visionary Palmer Luckey through the lens of Enneagram Type 7.
 Discover how his personality fuels his bold innovations in VR and AI.'
 author: 'DJ Wayne'
 date: '2024-05-07'